jeskodes/milestone-project-1-jesk/README.md

 - There are reviews from previous customers.
 - There are cards with brief summaries of the workshops available.
 - There are links on the cards to find out more.
--There is a more detailed section about each workshop which includes:
+- There is a more detailed section about each workshop which includes:
  - Duration of workshop.
  - Examples of photographic opportunities.
  - Price per person.